maximalisimus/abif/README_ENG.md

 The starting point of the project: Github: https://github.com/midfingr/archmid-iso.git/airootfs/abif-master/

-This script is designed for full-featured installation of the project "ArchISO" - Live CD/DVD/USB system ArchLinux in pseudographic mode, using the dialog package.
+This script is designed for installation of the project "ArchISO" - Live CD/DVD/USB system ArchLinux in pseudographic mode, using the dialog package.

 The script can be used with any distribution ArchLunux supporting: xorg, DM and DE.